axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 * The user having "data_mining" permission must still be able to use DataMining on the server.
 Others must not be able to access the DataMining UI.
 * In RaceBoard, the user having role "mediaeditor" needs to be able to manage media.
 Others must not.

-## Usage based scenarios for the security model
+## Common use-cases for the security model

-### verification

-TODO:
+Beside the migration of and state of existing data, several use-cases need to be covered by the tests.

+### Verification of common use-cases

+The verification of the following usage scenarios is necessary:

-* one user creates an event model -> not visible by another user
+* One user creates an event model -> not visible by another user
-* one user adds another user by name to his group and adds "sailing_viewer" to his group -> stuff needs to be visible to the other user, but not editable
+* One user adds another user by name to his group and adds "sailing_viewer" to his group -> stuff needs to be visible to the other user, but not editable
+* One user adds the "user:<my-group-name>" role to another user -> the other user must be allowed to update the contents of that group

 ## Changed semantics in the sse model